matraux/win-avr-toolchain/README.md

 <br>

 ## Introduction
-A Windows-only PowerShell toolkit for orchestrating compilation, memory analysis, and uploading firmware for AVR microcontrollers.<br>
+**PowerShell toolchain for fast CLI development, memory analysis, and firmware upload for AVR microcontrollers on Windows 10/11.**<br>
-Designed for fast, automated CLI development workflows on Windows 10/11.<br>
+Modular, easy to configure, and focused on efficient developer workflow.

 <br>